fetzerch/hp-n54l-drivers/README.md

 The file `config/sensors.d/hp-n54l.conf` configures limits and label names for `sensors`.
 Issue `# sensors -s` to reload the file after copying it to `/etc/sensors.d/hp-n54l.conf`.

+The [i2c-piix4 module conflicts with the onboard watchdog]( http://www.spinics.net/lists/linux-i2c/msg23437.html).
+Therefore it has to be ensured that `sp5100_tco` is unloaded before loading `i2c_piix4`.
+The module should be blacklisted to it from being loaded automatically.
+This can be achieved by copying the file `config/modprobe.d/blacklist-n54l-watchdog.conf` to `/etc/modprobe.d/blacklist-n54l-watchdog.conf`.

 ## Installation